hallmark/backbone-fundamentals/index.md

 ### Memory Management

-In addition to the reduction of code needed to define a view, Marionette includes some advanced memory management in all of it's views, making the job of cleaning up a view instance and it's event handlers, easy.
+In addition to the reduction of code needed to define a view, Marionette includes some advanced memory management in all of its views, making the job of cleaning up a view instance and its event handlers, easy.

 Consider the following view implementation: